Ewart Smith: Australia Card

 At this time Ewart Smith realised the government's plan had a previously unnoticed flaw.
 The Australia Card Bill contained clauses that imposed penalties on businesses that failed to require a person to produce their Australia Card, or authorised the freezing of bank account and social security payments for those who did not produce one.
 These clauses were deemed to come into effect on "the first relevant day", and that in turn was determined by a regulation made under the Act.
 However, regulations require the concurrence of the Senate alone, and the Opposition-controlled Senate remained resolutely opposed to the Bill ever becoming law.

 Smith conveyed this reality in two letters to newspaper editors.
 These were read by John Stone, a former Secretary of the Treasury who had resigned to enter politics and was elected at the July 1987 election as a National Party Senator for Queensland.
 Stone contacted Smith to confirm the details, advised his parliamentary colleagues, and the government was embarrassed on 23 September 1987 when asked questions in parliament that revealed they were not aware of this development.

 It now became irrelevant that the Bill would be passed by a joint sitting, because the Opposition would use its numbers in the Senate to indefinitely delay its practical implementation.
 Although the government could have sought to force the issue by having certain matters tested in the High Court, public opinion had now come into play, and it was also decidedly against the idea of identification cards.
 There were what Michael Kirby characterised as "unprecedented demonstrations of popular opposition", with rallies all over the country, and newspapers and talk-back radio inundated with anti-Australia Card sentiment.
 Graham Greenleaf, writing in The Computer Law and Security Report, Vol 3 No 6, March/April 1988, wrote "There has never been a debate like it in the letters page; there has never been such a cry of opposition from the nation over one topic…".
 There was a greater number of signatories on various petitions to parliament against the Australia Card than on any previous series of related parliamentary petitions.
 Under these circumstances, Hawke chose not to proceed with his plan to hold a joint sitting, and the Australia Card Bill was abandoned.

 Later life

 In 1988 the Hawke government introduced four proposals to amend the Constitution, one of which was to extend the maximum life of the Parliament from three to four years.
-Ewart Smith drew attention to a consequence of this: the extension of the maximum term of the House of Representatives, which became a telling political point for the opponents.
+Ewart Smith drew attention to a consequence of this: the extension of the maximum term of the [then] current House of Representatives, which became a telling political point for the opponents.

 In 1989 Smith published a book titled The Australia Card: The story of its defeat.

 Ewart Smith died in 1991, aged 71.